-- Assets
+- Assets and Deferred Outflows of Resources

-- Liabilities
+- Liabilities and Deferred Inflows of Resources

-- Net Position (Assets minus Liabilities)
+- Net Position (Assets and Deferred Outflows of Resources minus Liabilities and Deferred Inflows of Resources)

-- Program Expenses
+- Program Expenses and Revenues

 - General Revenues

 - Net Position Beginning and End of Year

-Reporting on the Corporation's Most Significant Fund
+Reporting on the Corporation's Fund

-General Fund
+Governmental Fund

 The presentation for the Corporation's only fund, the general fund, focuses on how resources flow into and out of it and the balance that is left at year end and available for spending in future periods.
 The general fund is reported using the modified accrual of accounting which measures cash and all other financial assets that are expected to be readily converted to cash.
 The governmental fund statements provide a detailed short-term view of the Corporation's general operations and the basic services it provides.
 Governmental fund information helps you determine whether there are more or fewer financial resources that can be spent in the near future on services provided to the Corporation's government constituents.
-The relationship (or difference) between governmental activities (reported on the Statement of Net Position and the Statement of Activities) and the general fund is reconciled in the financial statements, if necessary.
+The relationship (or difference) between governmental activities (reported on the Statement of Net Position and the Statement of Activities) and the general fund is reconciled in the financial statements.

-Component Unit of Clark County MANAGEMENT'S DISCUSSION AND ANALYSIS DECEMBER 31, 2014 (Unaudited)
+Component Unit of Clark County Management's Discussion and Analysis December 31, 2018 (Unaudited)

-As this is the initial year of operation, a comparative presentation with prior year will be presented in subsequent years.
-The table below provides a summary of Corporation's net position for 2014:
+The table below provides a summary of the Corporation's net position for 2018 and 2017: